 We asked Kasee Keaton, one of Charlotte’s experts on everything food and drink in the city, to take us on a tour of her favorite spots in Charlotte.
 Keaton runs the Instagram account @spacekaseCLT, which highlights the best Charlotte has to offer.
 She is truly one of the greatest supporters of the Charlotte food and beverage scene.
 (And she got married at Resident Culture–that’s true fan status!)
 Check out her picks below.

 John A. Paradiso: Where would you send people for breakfast/lunch/dinner in Charlotte?

 Kasee Keaton: Brunch or lunch is more my style so I’d recommend Lincoln Street Kitchen & Cocktails, Suffolk Punch, and Eddie’s Place.
 For a Sunday-specific spot: Fahrenheit.
 For dinner, I’d say Alexander Michael’s or Zeppelin.
 Also, look for the food trucks!
-Seek out Dumpling Lady, Tin Kitchen, Bleu Barn, Kre8 Twisted Eats.
+Seek out Dumpling Lady, Tin Kitchen, and Bleu Barn.
 Plus, Killer B’s won Best Hot Wing last year during a Yelp event, and folks wait in line forever for Jon G’s BBQ!

 JP: Any must-see attractions?

 KK: I think checking out each neighborhood would be ideal: South End, NoDa, Plaza Midwood.
 They all truly have their own personalities.
 We have a lot to be proud of!
 Great cocktail bars, beautiful art murals all over the city, awesome views, and unique boutiques and stores.
 The breweries and the food also have a loud presence!
 Yelp/Untappd/Hashtags are your friends when visiting.

 JP: Where would you grab a drink on any given night?